Entry qualifications for MPhil and PhD

 - Appropriate research or professional experience which has resulted in appropriate evidence of achievement

 - A Postgraduate Masters Degree in a discipline which is appropriate to the proposed programme of study or

 - First or Upper Second Class Honours Degree or equivalent award in an appropriate discipline or

-An applicant holding qualifications other than those specified above shall be considered on his or her merits.
-Evidence of ability and background knowledge must be provided in relation to the proposed topic and research degree.
+An applicant holding qualifications other than those specified above shall be considered on their merits.
+Evidence of ability and background knowledge must be provided regarding the proposed topic and research degree.

-Any applicants whose first language is not English or who have not been educated wholly or mainly in the medium of English must reach a minimum IELTS score of 7.0 with a score of 7 in writing (or equivalent in an approved test in English) or otherwise demonstrate that they have an adequate command of both written and spoken English before starting a programme.
+Any applicants whose first language is not English or who have not been educated wholly or mainly in the medium of English must reach a minimum IELTS score of 6.5 with a score of no less than 6.0 in any component (or equivalent in an approved test in English) or otherwise demonstrate that they have an adequate command of both written and spoken English before starting a programme.

 If an applicant does not meet this standard they may be required to attend a pre-sessional English course or any other requirement laid down by the University.
 Entry qualifications for international students are guided by the National Academic Recognition Information Centre’s (NARIC) advice on international qualifications.